Act 6 Act 5, Part 6 of 6 (Act 6 Act 5 Act 1 x2 COMBO!!!)

 TT: In the interest of appeasing the bitterness gods, let’s go with the latter.

 What’s interesting (and tragic) is that when their clique is expanded to include the beta kids and a few others, Jane and Dirk don’t get many new viable romantic targets.
 By eliminating Dirk’s relatives, all of the girls, and John “not a homosexual” Egbert, Dirk’s only viable romantic partner other than Jake is Karkat of all people.
-Similarly, Dave and Karkat are the only ones other than Jake left after eliminating all of Jane’s relatives, all of the girls, and Dirk “not a heterosexual” Strider.
+Similarly, Dave and Karkat are the only ones other than Jake left after eliminating all of Jane’s relatives, all of the girls, and Dirk “not a heterosexual” Strider (well, unless you presume Jane has attraction to girls buried deep inside her).
 Given that Dave and Karkat fell into an ambiguous relationship with Jade well before the start of the epilogues, maybe it isn’t surprising after all that Jane set her eyes on Jake once more.
 And maybe that’s why Jane hooked up with Gamzee after his addition to the friendgroup and started ignoring Jake.

 (Fucking hell, I still can’t believe the epilogues canonized Jane x Gamzee.)